Curriculum & Schedule

 Curriculum

-Structured weekly, the curriculum is tailored for each PGY level, covering subjects such as Psychotherapy, Psychiatry Review, PRITE preparation, Evaluation, Interviewing, Psychopharmacology, among others.
+Structured weekly, the curriculum is tailored for each PGY level, covering subjects such as Psychotherapy, Psychiatry Review, PRITE preparation, Evaluation, Interviewing, and Psychopharmacology, among others.
 Classes are scheduled from 8 AM to 9 AM, Monday through Friday.

 Schedule